JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7985 days**.

-And here is a just a random fact -  **In 1952, the first TV toy commercial aired.
-It was for Mr. Potato Head**.
+And here is a just a random fact -  **The first person to die in the electric chair was William Kemmler, an ax murderer from New York on August 6, 1890**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)